 For information on any of the above contact Mary Frances Coburn at 321-452-5955, or email@example.com.

 The Youth Ministry strives to connect with our young people in a way that fuels their passion for God, empowers them to live as disciples of Jesus Christ, draws them to responsible participation in the life, mission, and work of the Catholic church, and fosters the total personal and spiritual growth of each young person.
-EPIC is for Middle School students, and CIA is for High School students.
-For information contact LuAnn Maute at 321-452-0263.
+EDGE is open to all teens in grades 7th and 8th.
+LIFETEEN is open to all teens in grades 9th – 12th.
+For information contact Gayle Little at 321-452-5955.